idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

 - **Dashboard Components**:
   - **Summary**: Displays a brief overview of the company's information (name, contact, etc.) and a high-level count of teams, processes, and workers.
-  - **Teams**: A list of the teams within the company, with a link to the Team Dashboard.
+  - **Teams**: A list of the teams within the company, with a link to the Department Dashboard.
   - **Processes**: A list of onboarding processes available to the company, with a link to the Process Dashboard.
   - **Designated Workers**: Quick summary of how many workers are assigned to each process.